Karol Kisel: Return to Slavia Prague

 On 22 May 2012, Slavia Prague announced Kisel's return for 2012–13 season.
 The transfer officially went through on 1 July 2012 when the Gambrinus Liga transfer window started.
 He once again assumed the role of team captain soon after his arrival.
 He scored his first goal on his return to the club, on the opening match day's 3–3 draw with Vysočina Jihlava.
 Kisel confirmed on 28 November 2013 that he would retire after Slavia's match against Liberec on Monday 1 December.

 International career

-Kisel had been in and out of the Slovakian national squad ever since he made his debut in 2002.
-He had also played several games for the Slovakian U-21 squad.
+Kisel had been in and out of the Slovak national squad ever since he made his debut in 2002.
+He had also played several games for the Slovak U-21 squad.
 He played several games in Slovakia's attempt to qualify for the 2006 FIFA World Cup in Germany and he scored his first goal in qualifying Slovakia's 4-0 thumping of Luxembourg.